irsbugs/irsbugs.github.io/join/index.md

 December.

-5. WLUG undertakes to collect, use and store the information provided on this form according to the principles of the Privacy Act 1993.
+5. WLUG undertakes to collect, use and store the information provided on this form according to the principles of the [Privacy Act 2020](https://www.legislation.govt.nz/act/public/2020/0031/latest/LMS23223.html).
 The information will be used by WLUG for statistical, funding and administration purposes within the society.
 You have the right to access the information held about you and to request correction.